 The primary mission of the Chinese Language Enhancement Programme (CLEP) in the School of Chinese of the University of Hong Kong (HKU) is to offer comprehensive and practical Chinese language training to students in all faculties at HKU.
 Currently, CLEP offers mandatory 6-credits Practical Chinese language courses to all HKU undergraduates.
 To promote the importance of self-paced learning of language, two large-scale online self-access courses, namely, 'Digital CV' (CLEP01) and 'Chinese Idioms For Everyday life'(CLEP02), have been developed under my supervision, with the funding support of the HKU Teaching and Learning Development Grant (TDLEG).
 The two online courses have been integrated into the HKU online learning resources platform.
-All HKU students can enroll in these courses voluntarily using their HKU portal login credentials.
-This study aims to investigate the effectiveness of these two self-paced online language courses offered to all undergraduate students at the University of Hong Kong during the period from September 2023 (official launch of the online courses) to April 2024.
+All HKU students can enroll in these courses of these two self-paced online language courses offered to all undergraduate students at the University of Hong Kong during the period from September 2023 (official launch of the online courses) to April 2024.